 Myth #2—software validation is performed by the vendor

-While vendors can assist in the validation process, by providing documentation and technical assistance for IQ, OQ, and PQ, it is the responsibility of the user to validate that the system meets their requirements.
-Vendors may offer validation services that range from consultation for validation and compliance, supplying appropriate documentation, or being more actively involved in the validation process.
+Vendors can certainly assist in validation by providing documentation and technical assistance for IQ, OQ, and PQ.
+They may also offer validation services like consultations, documentation, or more active involvement.
+Still, it is the ultimate responsibility of the user to validate that the system meets their requirements.

 Myth #3—software used in a GxP environment must be CFR21 Part 11 compliant

-Software requirements for Good Laboratory Practices (GLP), Good Manufacturing Practices (GMP), and Good Clinical Practice (GCP) require the following:
+Software used in Good Laboratory Practices (GLP), Good Manufacturing Practices (GMP), and Good Clinical Practices (GCP) must have:

 - An audit trail at the point in time when a record is first saved to durable media

-- The audit trail must contain the date and time stamp of the change, the description of the change, the reason for the change and the name of the person making that change.
+- The audit trail must contain the date and time stamp of the change, the description of the change, the reason for the change, and the name of the person making the change

-- The audit trail must not obscure previous values—so both the old value and the new value for a given parameter must be recorded.
+- The audit trail must not obscure previous values.
+Both the old and new values of a parameter must be recorded.

 - Specific user accounts

-- Forward compatibility of all files generated by the software
+- Forward compatibility for all files generated by the software

 GxP compliance of software requires validation as discussed earlier, and CFR 21 Part 11 requires compliance with the established rules (i.e., GxP).